July 31st

 Commentary:

 • Gold is precious and liked by most people.
-What if it came with a sweet fragrance?
+What if it came with a sweet fragrance?!
 One could smell the fragrance of their precious gold!

-• Sandalwood retains fragrance for decades, but what if it bloomed beautiful big flowers bearing its sweet fragrance?
+• Sandalwood retains fragrance for decades, but what if it bloomed beautiful big flowers bearing its sweet fragrance?!
 They would beautify a home even as they spread their aroma.

-The poet says, Alas!
-Weren't there any intelligent people around to give proper counsel to Brahma?!
+The poet mournfully says, 'Alas!
+There weren't any intelligent people around Brahma to give proper counsel when he was creating the world.'

-The world mentioned above would certainly be great!
-But then, doesn't the Creator know what's best?
-If everything was perfect and everyone had all their wishes granted, would there be any point in the existence of the world itself?
 He will not put all the arrows in one quiver, meaning, He will not put all attributes into one object!
-He knows what's best and wants people to work with available resources.
-It is as though His message is: "the world is not a utopia, but a reality!"
+He knows what is best and wants people to work with what is available.
+It is as though His message is: "The world is not a utopia, but a reality!
+Learn to live with imperfections!!"

 pada vigrahaH: